Astrodome Conservancy to ask public for ideas on what to do with 8th Wonder of the World

 "It is primarily used as a storage facility for the tenants and the county at NRG Park," said Beth Wiedower Jackson, the executive director for the Astrodome Conservancy.

-She says it cannot be torn down because it is has national and state historic protections.
+She says it cannot be torn down because it has national and state historic protections.

 Harris County, which owns the dome, pays around $400,000 a year for maintenance and insurance, less than .10% of the county's $5 billion budget.